garislangit/multiple-cctv-streaming/README.md

    `pip -r requirements.txt `

-2. Run the main python script by executing (dont forget to modify the rtsp address):
+2. Run the main python script by executing (dont forget to modify the camera url):

    `python3 ipcamera.py or python ipcamera.py`